Narwal Unveils World's First Most Powerful Vacuum Mops at CES 2024

 Smart Cleaning Revolution: Narwal Introduces Freo X series and S10 Pro

 "Narwal introduced these innovative features with a clear goal: addressing users' real pain points in home cleaning.
 Previous station-based vacuums posed problems with residual dirt, noise, and hair tangling.
 To solve this, we created a hands-free Self-Contained Dust Processing System, enabling the robot to internally handle garbage collection, resulting in zero residue and a remarkable 36% reduction in noise."
 Says Junbin Zhang, founder and CEO of Narwal Robotics.
-"Additionally, we innovatively designed a zero-tangling brush, leveraging the U Pipe High-Efficiency Air Flow System to directly suck hair from the brush into the dust bag, providing storage for up to 7 weeks, ensuring users are worry-free from cleaning."
+"Additionally, we innovatively designed a zero-tangling brush, leveraging the U Pipe High-Efficiency Air Flow System to directly suck hair from the brush into the dust bag, providing storage for up to 7 weeks.
+These solutions ensure free users from cleaning worries."

 Freo X Series: Exceptional Power, Minimal Maintenance